 Apply the stars with glue.
 First I lined them up making every other row slightly offset.
 Then it was just a matter of gluing each one into place.

 The cotton piping serves as a finishing touch but also hides where the ribbons are all glued onto the dowel.
 I did not burn the ends because it is cotton, not nylon.

 Then I trimmed the ends of the ribbon at the bottom of the flag so they were fairly even but not perfect as I’m quite happy with the shabby look.

 Because I did not like the look with no background I decided to add a white background which really made the bright reds pop even better.

 The very last step was to add a hanger.
 I decided to use the same cotton piping I used to hide the glue spot on the ribbons.
-A small piece is all I needed to serve as a hanger and E6000 worked great.
+A small piece and a little E600 will do the trick.
 Allow ample drying time before hanging.

 We have been enjoying the festive spirit our new Red White and Blue Ribbon Flag has added to our summer decor!